-Facebook on Wednesday announced an investment of USD 5.7 billion (Rs 43,574 crore) to buy a 9.99 percent stake in Jio Platforms - a deal that will help RIL cut debt and use WhatsApp to create an Indian eCommerce giant that could rival Amazon and Walmart.
+Facebook on Wednesday announced an investment of USD 5.7 billion (Rs 43,574 crore) to buy a 9.99 percent stake in Jio Platforms.
+This deal will help RIL cut debt and use WhatsApp to create an Indian eCommerce giant that could rival Amazon and Walmart.

 The largest foreign direct investment (FDI) in the technology sector in India will give the US social-networking firm a broader foothold in its biggest global market.